University of West Georgia

 5. An annual review and updating of standards and goals is conducted each summer by the DDE staff.

-6. A Distance & Distribted Education Steering Committee meets at least four times per year to discuss distance planning and policies that impact the university as a whole.
-The group is composed of 22 members which include the DDE staff and various campus faculty and staff involved with current distance education issues.
-Current members include the DDE staff (Melanie Clay, Janet Gubbins, Christy Talley and Stacey Rowland); department faculty/program chairs (Will Lloyd, Elizabeth Bennett, Barbara McKenzie, Mary O'Neill, John Fuller, Ara Volkan, Tom Padgett, Micheal Crafton); Library representative (Carol Goodson, Shirley Lankford); central ITS representatives (Kathy Kral, Mike Russell, Brian McCrary); college IT representatives (Diane Williamson, Matthew Clay) , Director of Institutional Research and Planning (Andrew Luna), Special Program Staff (Paul Smith) and Director (Donald Wagner).
-Other members are invited to join transient sub-groups as issues arise.
+6. From 1996 - 2006, the Distance & Distribted Education Steering Committee met at least four times per year to discuss distance planning and policies that impact the university as a whole.
+The group was composed of 22 members which include the DDE staff and various campus faculty and staff involved with current distance education issues.
+Members included the DDE staff (Melanie Clay, Janet Gubbins, Christy Talley and Stacey Rowland); department faculty/program chairs (Will Lloyd, Elizabeth Bennett, Barbara McKenzie, Mary O'Neill, John Fuller, Ara Volkan, Tom Padgett, Micheal Crafton); Library representative (Carol Goodson, Shirley Lankford); central ITS representatives (Kathy Kral, Mike Russell, Brian McCrary); college IT representatives (Diane Williamson, Matthew Clay) , Director of Institutional Research and Planning (Andrew Luna), Special Program Staff (Paul Smith) and Director (Donald Wagner).
+Other members were invited to join transient sub-groups as issues arise.
+From 2006 on, the individual academic departments have assumed responsibility for quality assurance.
+In 2010, the VPAAs office briefly convened a UWG VPAA Online Learning Taskforce, for the purpose of writing and presenting an Online Taskforce White Paper to Faculty Senate's endorsement.
+The paper was endorsed by Faculty Senate on November 2, 2011.

 VIII.
 DDEC Standards Arising From Evaluation Feedback, Faculty Study, and DE Workgroup Issues

-1. Scheduling for all UWG GSAMS rooms is the responsibility of the distance education staff.
+1. Scheduling for the now defunct UWG GSAMS rooms was the responsibility of the distance education staff.

-2. Priority for GSAMS rooms will be given to credit courses, then non-credit courses, then school meetings, and then other business.
+2. Priority for GSAMS rooms was given to credit courses, then non-credit courses, then school meetings, and then other business.

-3. All GSAMS meetings require the presence of a distance staff member or facilitator.
+3. All GSAMS meetings required the presence of a distance staff member or facilitator.
 Exceptions require the approval of the distance education coordinator.

-Distance Education Center, the Advanced Academy, and the Honors Program.
-Priority for use of the room will be for distance training purposes, followed by Honors Student academic use.
+4. The Distance Education/Wagner Honors Computer Lab is maintained and staffed by the Distance Education Center.
+Priority for use of the room will be for helpdesk calls, distance training purposes, followed by Honors Student academic use.

-5. Schedule for GSAMS room will be maintained and available on Google Calendar.
+5. Schedule for all physical facilities is maintained and available on a public Google Calendar.

-1. A help-line will be available for students who need assistance with technical problems, registration, advisement, or other information related to distance and distributed courses.
+1. A helpline is available for students who need assistance with technical problems, registration, advisement, or other information related to distance and distributed courses.

-2. Online resources for students will include a CourseDen (WebCT) tutorial, a handbook for distance students, and schedules of upcoming distance courses.
+2. Online resources for students will include a CourseDen tutorial, an online handbook for distance students, and schedules of upcoming distance courses.

-3. Other services for distance students will be coordinated, evaluated, and revised with the registrar, the bookstore, admissions, and other campus services.
+3. Other services for distance students are coordinated, evaluated, and revised with the registrar, the bookstore, admissions, and other campus services.

-1. All messages received on telephone help-line will be returned within 24 hours (Monday through Friday).
+1. All messages received on telephone helpline are returned within 24 hours (Monday through Friday).

 2. Telephone helpers will respond in a calm and courteous manner.